Brandy Sour is a Cypriot cocktail made with Cypriot brandy, homemade lemon squash, carbonated water and angostura.

 3 oz of lemon squash

-Ice cubes (plus water or soda optional)
+Ice cubes (plus carbonated water or soda to fill the glass)

 A slice of lemon